logo

 • Always being on guard

-Email the California Center for Psychedelic Therapy today to get up to date information regarding eligibility and other updates as the FDA provides guidelines for the treatment in the coming months.
+Email the California Center for Psychedelic Therapy today to get up to date information regarding eligibility and other updates as the FDA provides additional guidelines for the treatment in the coming months.

 What are the benefits of MDMA-assisted therapy?